PintoDrop/ecom/README.md

 ## Description

+For this assignment I was tasked with building the back end of an e-commerce website.
+I will be taking a working express.js API and alter it to be able to interact with sequelize and MYSQL database.
+I will be testing in the insomnia application.

 ## Usage

 ## Installation

-You will need to install node, inquirer, console.table and MySQL2 after cloning the repo
+You will need to install node packages including MYSQL2, sequelize and dotenv after cloning the repo.

 ## License